The views expressed by the host on the show, that's me, documented to be almost always right, 98.7% of the time.

 So there's no perfect system anywhere.

-But no matter how much Moore fudge the facts, and he did fudge some facts, there's one everyone agrees on.
+But no matter how much Moore fudged the facts, and he did fudge some facts, there's one everyone agrees on.

 The system here should be far better.

-So anyway, more he was basically saying, Gupta was saying, look, there's some facts fudged in the sicko propaganda piece.
+So anyway, Moore, he was basically saying, Gupta was saying, look, there's some facts fudged in the Sicko propaganda piece.

 And Moore is disgruntled by Dr. Sanjay Gupta's report.

-Uh and he comes out and says he wants ten minutes to respond to it.
+And he comes out and says he wants 10 minutes to respond to it.

-Just give us a couple of headlines here what you'd uh like to say.
+And Wolf said, come on, Mike, just give us a couple of headlines here, what you'd like to say.

-I can't imagine uh what pharmaceutical company ads coming up right after our break here.
+I can't imagine what pharmaceutical company ads coming up right after our break here.

 I mean, I wish that CNN and the other mainstream media would just for once tell the truth about what's going on in this country, whether it's with health care, I don't care what it is.